grame-cncm/faust/architecture/autodiff/README.md

 Algorithms are differentiated using forward mode autodiff only.
-This is acceptable for algorithms with small numbers of differentiable parameters, but for more algorithms with many parameters this may be computationally unviable.
+This is acceptable for algorithms with small numbers of differentiable parameters, but for algorithms with many parameters this may be computationally unviable.
 As the Faust Autodiff project moves beyond an exploratory stage, it will be important to consider implementing reverse mode autodiff too.